chyla/ChylaThemeForEmacs/README.md

-# emacs-github-theme
+# GitHub theme for Emacs

-GitHub theme for Emacs.
+GitHub-like theme for Emacs.
+Work in progress.